How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Good Fit Checklist

-• Fingers near the top—no cramping.
+• Fingers reach near the top without cramping

 Glove Materials & Padding: What Actually Matters